Vital Wings

 Impact

-By enabling reliable antivenom delivery within the critical window, VitalWing can reduce preventable deaths and strengthen rural healthcare access through scalable aerial logistics.
+By enabling reliable antivenom delivery within the golden 3-hour window, VitalWing can reduce preventable deaths, lower disability risk, and strengthen rural healthcare resilience through scalable aerial logistics.

 Team

 Formed in early 2024, our team came together after learning about a tragic case where a child in Nigeria died in a clinic while waiting for antivenom delivery—highlighting a critical last-mile medical logistics gap.
-We combined our engineering and product skills to build a tangible solution.
+This shared motivation pushed us to apply our engineering and product skills to a tangible, life-saving solution.

-Core roles are structured to cover airframe/aerodynamics, mechanical/robotics execution, and product/market deployment.
+Core roles cover airframe/aerodynamics, mechanical/robotics execution, and product/market deployment.

 Zihan — Airframe & Aerodynamics